Astig-1982/The-Exoplanet-Project/README.md

 #### Register with an account:

 - I have tested this feature multiple times as it was my first time ever working both with session variables and databases.
 The code checks if the user exists in the users collection and if it does a flash message will appear displaying the username already exists.
 If it doesn't, the username and hashed passwords will be inserted into the users collection in the database.
 Then the code initiates the ‘session’ for the user signing them in.
-To test this feature I've created a few temporary accounts in order to test that the registration worked as intended, checking what values were passed and stored in the database.
+To test this feature I've created a few temporary accounts in order to test that the registration worked as intended, checking what values were passed and stored into the database.

 #### Deleting and account:

-- The code will first delete entirely the user's collection from the database.
+- The code will first delete the entire user's collection from the database.
 Then it removes the user object from the 'users' collection and logs the user out.
 To test this feature I've created a few temporary accounts, created the user's collection by adding to favourites list and deleted the profile.
 Afterwords I was checking the database to check if both the user object and the collection have been removed.
 It works as intended.
 I did this several times with succesful outcomes everytime.

 #### Sign out of an account: